Große Olympiaschanze: History

-The hill has undergone two renovations in 1978 and 2007.
-Due to a required upgrade of the jump to the advanced technical standards of the International Skiing Federation (FIS), the construction of an entirely new ski jump was inevitable.
+The first ski jumping hill on the site of the current facility was built in 1921.
+It was demolished in 1933 to build the Olympic ski jumping hill for the 1936 Winter Olympics.
+It opened on 5 February 1934.
+Over the years, the ski jumping hill was expanded four times (in 1950, 1978, 1996 and 2007).
+Due to a required upgrade of the jump to the advanced technical standards of the International Ski Federation (FIS), the construction of an entirely new ski jump was inevitable.
 Among projects by Zaha Hadid Architects, Behnisch Architects and others, an international architectural competition in autumn 2006 led to the decision to erect a cantilevering structure as the new landmark of ski sports, designed by terrain:loenhart&mayr.
 Construction at the site started on April, 26th 2007.
 The grand opening ceremony at the Continental Cup / Four Hills Tournament was on New Year's Day 2008.
 The tower offers a panoramic view of the surrounding valley of Garmisch-Partenkirchen.

 Adjacent to the ski jumps is the Gudiberg alpine slalom piste, upgraded prior to the 2011 World Championships.

-The current hill record is held by Dawid Kubacki who jumped 144 m during the annual New Year's Ski Jump on January 1, 2021.
-Anders Jacobsen had previously jumped 145 m during training on December 31, 2014, but this did not count as a new hill record as it was training before qualification.
+The current hill record is held by Michael Hayböck who jumped 145 m during the annual New Year's Ski Jump on 1 January 2025.